-lx=nlnl≤xnlxnl>x, wor  6

-The bootstrap-simulation then repeated steps 1-3 iteratively for each sex sub-sample size determined in step 1, providing iterated sex-specific population abundance at length that was then compared to the historical sex-specific population abundance at length determined by the bottom trawl surveys.
+The bootstrap-simulation then repeats steps 1-3 iteratively for each sex sub-sample size determined in step 1, providing iterated sex-specific population abundance at length that was then compared to the historical sex-specific population abundance at length determined by the bottom trawl surveys.

 We applied the bootstrap-simulation to species that were most commonly captured in the EBS, AI, and GOA bottom trawl surveys (Tables 1 - 3).
 The sub-sample levels that we evaluated for subsequent sex determination from the length frequency collections were 50, 75, 100, 125, 150, and 175 samples.
 We also ran the bootstrap-simulation for the historical number of sexed length frequency collections without subsetting in order to compare the base level uncertainty to the increase in uncertainty gained through sub-sampling.
-We ran the bootstrap-simulation for 500 iterations, which was a level for which the variability in population abundance at length results had stabilized, and applied the bootstrap-simulation to the most recent 3 years of the respective bottom trawl surveys, which were the most indicative of the current sampling levels.
+We ran the bootstrap-simulation for 500 iterations, which was a level at which the variability in population abundance-at-length results had stabilized.
+We applied the bootstrap-simulation to the most recent 3 years of the respective bottom trawl surveys, which were the most indicative of the current sampling levels.
 The bootstrap-simulation was developed in R (R Core Team 2022) and is available via GitHub as an R package (https://github.com/BenWilliams-NOAA/swo).

 Computing effective and input sample size

+We used two performance metrics to quantify potential changes in uncertainty of length compositions (i.e., population abundance-at-length) owing to reduced sampling of sex-specific length frequency information.
+First, effective sample size was used to compare each bootstrap replicate of length composition to the original length composition calculated from the complete historical dataset.
+Second, input sample size was used to summarize uncertainty across bootstrap replicates as the harmonic mean of effective sample size replicates.

 Effective sample size, as introduced by McAllister and Ianelli (1997), is a statistic that can evaluate the level of intra-haul correlation in composition samples that are collected on a survey (whether from age or length frequency collections).
 It is also a statistic that can evaluate the amount of uncertainty in an estimated composition compared to an observed composition.
+Effective sample size is usually calculated from stock assessment output, comparing the composition predicted by the model to the observed composition fed to the model.
 Effective sample size is given by: